Domain 2: Safety and quality

 Informing your medical school

-- As a medical student, you must tell your medical school about any serious health problems, or any aspect of your health or personal circumstances that could affect your training (especially your placements) or your relationship with colleagues.
-This is so that your medical school can support you, and it can only do this if it knows that you have a problem.
+- As a medical student, you must tell your medical school about any serious health conditions, or any aspect of your health or personal circumstances that could affect your training (especially your placements) or your relationship with colleagues.
+This is so that your medical school can support you, and it can only do this if it knows that you have a health condition.
 Telling your medical school shows you have insight into the impact your condition may have on patients, your fellow students and yourself.
 This is a crucial factor that medical schools consider in relation to health and fitness to practise.

 - Supporting medical students with mental health conditions is guidance for medical students and medical schools on dealing with mental health conditions.
 Welcomed and valued provides advice for medical schools and postgraduate educators on how to support disabled learners and those with long term health conditions.